iwwwish/awesome-db/README.md

 # awesome-db
 User-friendly scripts and notebooks to interact with chemistry/biology databases and their downloaded versions.
+Mostly these scripts parse the databases files and extract the data.

-## Databases covered
+### Databases currently included
 1. DrugBank